 Resilient Expansion: Body Like A Mountain, Mind Like The Sky

-Consider resilience as a fluid state where we have the ability to expand from and with the stressors.
-Suffering then has the purpose to deepen our awareness and to open our hearts.
+Consider resilience as part of our vitality - the unseen wisdom that is innately within each and every one of us.
+Resilience is a fluid state where we have the ability to expand from and with the stressors.
+It shows up as soon as we become willing to trust the unknown.
+Our suffering then has the purpose to deepen our awareness and to open our hearts.
 The idea of expansive softening as resiliency may seem contradictory for some but ironically, when we allow ourselves to expand there is a grounded and powerful clarity that emerges.
 All because we are not blocked by our inability to feel uncomfortable feelings.
 Our energy remains centred even in the midst of chaos.

 This intricate relationship between resiliency and expansiveness was reaffirmed for me recently, when I had the privilege of meeting Cynthia Bourgeault PhD an Episcopal priest, teacher and conference leader.
 Here's what she said about resilience: